ThornOfCamor/ProjectEuler/README.md

 # ProjectEuler
+This project belongs to Himangshu Baid (ID: 2015A7PS0082P) of Birla Institute of Science and Technology.

 NOTE: for optimized functions like isPrime, sqrtN, noOfDivisors, nCr, nPr, etc. in "lib.h" checkout: https://github.com/ThornOfCamor/Library
-This project belongs to Himangshu Baid (ID: 2015A7PS0082P) of Birla Institute of Science and Technology.
-Note: For using the code without editting clone Library and ProjectEuler from Github into the same directory.
+For using this code without editting clone Library and ProjectEuler from Github into the same directory.

 Project Euler Solutions:

 Intial Commit: 18, 22, 67, 76 and along with input files original and modified.